mrw298/hassio-reactor-addon/README.md

 ## Configuration

+The addon should attempt a basic configuration of reactor when it first starts and connect it to the home assistant instance.

+1. Create a long lived access token in Config > Users
+2. Add the long lived access token to the Reactor Addon configuration
+3. Start the addon

+## Advanced Configuration

 The reactor configuration files are copied to the `/config/reactor` directory on first start.

 1. Edit with your prefered editor: